Digital Nomad Beneficiary Visas in Colombia: A How To Guide

 In more detail: Each step of the process has a ton of variability, which will lengthen or shorten the timeline for any given applicant.
 But you should try to parallel process acquiring documents for your beneficiary visas (if you need to do that) while you apply for the titular visa holder.

-But while he submitted his visa application, I gathered the documents for the beneficiaries.
+While my husband submitted his visa application, I gathered the documents for the beneficiaries.
 It was still slower than I would have hoped — a little over a month to order and receive certificates, mail them out to be apostilled, and receive them back with apostilles.
 But we had everything together for the beneficiaries to apply about 3-4 weeks after his application was approved.
 In the case of the beneficiary visas, we didn’t hear anything until almost the 30 day deadline.
 We also had to (re)submit some documents for each of those applications.
 We heard back with approvals several weeks later.
 So, probably on the slower end that round.

-One of our daughter’s applications got seemingly trapped in a death spiral, where we were asked to resubmit documents, but we could not access her application.
+In 2023, one of our daughter’s applications got seemingly trapped in a death spiral, where we were asked to resubmit documents, but we could not access her application.
 In the end, we totally resubmitted a new application, and then quickly had an acceptance.

 Just a quick snapshot into the back and forth.